alessandrojp/android-easy-checkout/README.md

     <uses-permission android:name="com.android.vending.BILLING" />
   ```

-* If you use Proguard to obfuscate your code, you must add the following lines to your Proguard configuration file:
+* If you use Proguard to obfuscate your code, you must add the following line to your Proguard configuration file:
   ```xml
   -keep class com.android.vending.billing.**
   ```